software-tools-books/sd4ds/src/server/index.md

 ---
-title: "A Minimal Web Server"
+title: "A Modest Web Server"
 ---

 The web has changed society in countless ways over the last two decades,